zmoore-usgs/coastal-hazards/README.md

 ### Additional Important Notes

-1. It is recommended that you primarily use the docker containers for running the Rserve, PyCSW, and PostgreSQL portions of the application.
+1. It is recommended that you primarily use the docker containers for running the Rserve and PostgreSQL portions of the application.
 Due to the large size of most files that are uploaded into the portal it requires a very large Docker VM to store a decent number of items.
 In order to launch only a subset of the applications services run a command similar to the following (you can find the service names in the `docker-compose.yml` file in the project root directory).

-    `docker-compose up cch_postgres cch_pycsw cch_rserve`
+    `docker-compose up cch_postgres cch_rserve`

 2. The ports that are described in the `compose.env` for the different services are the ports that they will be _exposed_ on from Docker, not necessarily the